On the Threshold of Drop Fragmentation under Impulsive Acceleration: Results

-According to most of the current literature, if $\Ohd \leq 0.1$, $Oh_d$ tends to have minimal impact on droplet breakup mechanism.
-Hence, for most works, the choice of $Oh_d$ is not focused upon, as long as it is ensured to be lower than $0.1$.
-The discussed simulations however do not corroborate with this fact.
-Another example emphasizing the effect of $\Ohd$ on droplet deformation and breakup morphology is shown through droplet interface plots in \cref{fig:ohd_vof}.
+Another example emphasizing the effect of $\Ohd$ on drop deformation and breakup morphology is shown through drop interface plots in \cref{fig:ohd_vof}.
 In (a), the drop never achieves large enough deformation to undergo breakup.
-Droplet in (b) on the other hand shows bag breakup for the same parameters except for $Oh_d=0.01$.
-The lower deformations shown by (a) can be attributed to higher drop fluid viscosity, which provides resistance to internal flow, slowing down the droplet deformation process, and dissipates energy supplied by the ambient flow through surface forces.
-For $\Ohd=0.001$ in (c), the breakup type shifts from a simple backward bag to a backward bag-plume breakup.
-Even the initial pancake at $t^* \approx 1$ shows the presence of a plume.
-Thus, a decrease in $Oh_d$ increases the amount of deformation observed in the three droplets, and hence is expected to reduce the required Weber number $\Wecr$ for a backward bag breakup.
-Hence, for the same $We_0=15$, we observe (c) show the breakup type that is expected to happen at a $\We_0$ which is higher than what is required for a critical backward bag breakup, i.e. a backward bag plume breakup.
+The drop in (b) on the other hand shows bag breakup for the same parameters except for $Oh_d=0.01$.
+The lower deformations achieved by the drop (a) can be attributed to higher fluid viscosity, which provides resistance to internal flow and dissipates energy supplied by the ambient flow through surface forces.
+For $\Ohd=0.001$ in (c), the breakup type shifts from a simple backward bag to a backward bag-plume breakup, with the plume formation driven by RT instabilities.
+In short, a decrease in $Oh_d$ is expected to reduce the required critical Weber number $\Wecr$ for a backward bag breakup.
+Hence, for the same $We_0=15$, we observe (c) exhibit a backward bag plume breakup, which is a multimode breakup that we expect to manifest at a $\We_0$ higher than that required for a simple backward bag.